xsh00/Narratium_Cloud/docs/VERCEL_DEPLOYMENT.md

    - Output Directory: `.next` (default)

 4. **Environment Variables** (if needed)
-   - Add any required environment variables in Vercel dashboard
+   - Add environment variables in your Vercel project's settings.
-   - Common variables: API keys, database URLs, etc.
+   - If you want to allow friends to use your application without needing to enter their own API key, you'll need to configure a server-side API key.
+   - Refer to the `.env.example` file in the project root, and add `NEXT_PUBLIC_API_KEY` and `NEXT_PUBLIC_API_URL` (if needed) to Vercel's environment variables.
+   - This way, your application will use the key you've provided, and your friends can start chatting right away.

 5. **Deploy**
    - Click "Deploy"